Azure-Samples/Azure-Confidential-Computing-VMs/Recover CVM from Ubuntu 6_8_0 bug.md

 No recovery key should be required anymore when rebooting, so you can connect through normal means, e.g. via SSH.

 #### After Reboot
-After rebooting the VM, we can clean up the the 6.8.0 kernel package remnants
+After rebooting and reconnecting to the VM, we can clean up the the 6.8.0 kernel package remnants

 ```
 sudo apt update